Georgia Country Fund

 Contributions to the Georgia Country Fund support sustainable, community-driven Peace Corps Partnership Program projects in Georgia that are led by Peace Corps Volunteers.
-These projects focus on youth, education, and community
+These projects focus on youth, education, and community development.

 A lot of amazing projects